tung/ruggrogue/book/field-of-view.md

 ### Dividing Space to Make Shadow Casting Easier

-The first step to perform when implementing shadow casting is to visit the *starting tile*, marked with an at-sign ("@") in all of these diagrams.
+The first step of shadow casting is to visit the *starting tile*, marked with an at-sign ("@") in all of these diagrams.
 This seems obvious, but we won't be revisiting it at any other point in our algorithm, so it needs to be accounted for before anything else.

 Beyond the starting tile, how are we going to handle all of the other tiles?